-A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
-Computing has deep links with mathematics, science and design and technology, and provides insights into both natural and artificial systems.
+A high quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
-Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
-Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
+Building on this knowledge and understanding, pupils are equipped to use information technology to create programmes and systems within a range of contexts.
+Computing also ensures that pupils become digitally literate – able to use, express themselves and develop their ideas through information and communication technology – at a level suitable for the future workplace and as active participants in the digital world.

-The national curriculum for computing aims to ensure that all pupils:
+At Hazlewood, we follow the primary computing national curriculum which we have personalised for our children.
+The aims are to ensure that all pupils:

 In order to develop children’s digital literacy and computing skills we are aware that we need to provide up to date relevant resources.
 Currently we utilise: